Six Ways That CBD for PTSD May be the Most Appropriate and Effective Medicine of Them All

 Block Consolidation of Memory

-PTSD is partially characterized by disruptive and recurring memories of significant stressful life experiences.
+Disruptive and recurring memories of significant stressful life experiences partially characterize PTSD.
 In a study done on lab animals, published in 2012, researchers found CBD, in 10 mg/kg doses was able to disrupt this traumatic repetition of memory.

 They found that CBD was helpful for reducing the stickiness of memories one to seven days old, and hypothesized that based on further evidence, it could be beneficial for older memories.